Kmitt91/mesh_terrain_blending/README.md

 # mesh_terrain_blending

-have fun with the file for you own project.
+Have fun with the file for your own project.
 If possible mention me as the creator:)

 Tutorial on Youtube: -link-

+_____
-3D meshes were created by me (Kmitt91) please use the only for personal projects. all included textures are downloaded from textures.com the rest falls under the MIT_License
+3D meshes were created by me (Kmitt91) please use the only for personal projects.

+All included textures are downloaded from textures.com.

+The rest falls under the MIT_License